Steel Frame vs Timber Frame: Cost, Pros & Cons in Australia

 • Any unique ecological factors like fire, storm and corrosion

-• Flexibility and ability to make changes during the build phase
+• Flexibility and the ability to make changes during the build phase

-Below are the pros and cons of building with Timber Framing or Steel Frames
+Below are the pros and cons of building with Timber Framing or Steel Frames.
+First up, we look at the cost!

 Weight & Strength